CHRISTOPHER C. FROST

 Journal Publications

 Expressive and Modular Predicate Dispatch for Java.
 Millstein, Frost, Ryder, and Warth.
-In Transactions on Programming Languages and Systems (TOPLAS), to appear.
+In Transactions on Programming Languages and Systems (TOPLAS), February 2009 31(2)

 Refereed Conference Publications

 Generalized File System Dependencies.
 Frost, Mammarella, Kohler, de los Reyes, Hovsepian, Matsuoka, and Zhang.
-In Proceedings of the 21st Symposium on Operating Systems Proceedings (SOSP), Stevenson, WA, October 2007.
+In Proceedings of the 21st Symposium on Operating Systems Proceedings (SOSP), Stevenson, WA, October 2007 (Audience choice awardee.)

 Refereed Workshop Publications